enra64/psychic-giggle/Abschlussbericht/DeveloperGuide.md

 # Lizenz
-Copyright (c) 2017 by the contributors.
+Copyright © 2017 by the contributors.
 All rights reserved.

 \listoffigures